 When you transfer waste to another person, you must ensure that:

 1: A written description of the waste is agreed and signed by you and the next holder.
 The description is part of the waste information you must provide.

 For non-hazardous waste you can do this by using:

-- “edoc” – a free national electronic duty of care system that creates, shares, signs and stores waste transfer notes and season tickets for you online - see www.edoconline.co.uk for more information
+- edoc – a free national electronic duty of care system that creates, shares, signs and stores waste transfer notes and season tickets for you online

-- a paper “waste transfer note”– a form to fill in or you can use alternative documentation e.g. an invoice, as long as it contains all the required information
+- a paper waste transfer note– a form to fill in or you can use alternative documentation - for example, an invoice, as long as it contains all the required information

-A waste information note is not required for non-hazardous waste if the waste holder does not change on the transfer of waste e.g. the waste is moved to other premises belonging to the same business.
+A waste information note is not required for non-hazardous waste if the waste holder does not change on the transfer of waste - for example, the waste is moved to other premises belonging to the same business.
 However, it is best practice that the business understands who has responsibility for that waste and a record is kept of internal transfers for audit purposes.

 For hazardous waste you need to use a:

-the description contains a statement confirming that you have fulfilled your duty to apply the waste hierarchy as required by regulation 12 of the Waste (England and Wales) Regulations 2011 (see Waste Hierarchy Guidance for England and Wales)
+2: The description contains a statement confirming that you have fulfilled your duty to apply the waste hierarchy as required by regulation 12 of the Waste (England and Wales) Regulations 2011 (see Waste Hierarchy Guidance for England and Wales.